College & Career Planning for Alternative High School Program Graduates

 - Register to take the ACT exam.
 Fee waivers and study guides are available for qualifying students.

 - Sign up for Catapult’s Kaplan ACT Prep Course.
-Contact Ms. Blue or your Guidance Counselor for registration information.
+Contact your Guidance Counselor for registration information.

 - Take the career exploratory (ASVAB) exam to help you determine your strengths and align them with a list of suggested careers.

-- Contact Ms. Blue to review everything before submitting your information.
+- Review everything with staff before submitting your information.

 If you decide to go right into a career following graduation, there are many options available to you once you earn your free high school diploma from Catapult.
 To help you decide on career options, take the career exploratory (ASVAB) exam, regardless of whether or not you’re interested in pursuing a career in the military.
 This exam will help you determine your strengths, pinpoint a career that matches and aligns your creativity, likes, dislikes, strengths, preferences with your aptitude results, and give you a list of careers to choose from.
 It’s a great resource to use and keep.
 Catapult Academy will offer this exam in January/February.